-Milo will be available in March 2018 for $149, which sets a great starting point (Echo Plus is currently Out of stock).
+Milo will be available in March 2018 for $149, which sets a great starting point (Echo Plus is currently less expensive).

 Hogar Controls is also releasing the Pebble — a wireless 3D Touch Button to control smart products in your home.
 Just like the Eve Button, the Pebble offers seamless tactile control over your smart gadgets.
 The button features disc design and can be programmed with up to 10 actions.
 You can use Pebble to create additional control zones.
 Just pair it with the Milo and use it as an add-on device in any room of your home for added scene control.

 And just like Milo, Pebble will be available in March 2018 for $49 with a one-year warranty.

 Brief Overview of the Milo Hub by Hogar Controls:

 - Native voice and touch controls

 - Streaming entertainment (news, weather, music, and podcasts)

 - Compatible with Airplay and Chrome Cast Audio

 - Compatible with Z-Wave Plus™ along with Zigbee, Wi-Fi and Bluetooth